storesafe/cordova-sqlite-storage/README.md

 }
 ```

+**NOTES:**
-**NOTE:** The database file name should include the extension, if desired.
+- The database file name should include the extension, if desired.
+- It is possible to open multiple database access objects for the same database.
+- The database access object can be closed as described below.

 ### Pre-populated database